4.1. 9 Story Building: Sampling Analysis

 Note

-The user has the option when using the OpenSees SIM application to provide no postprocess script (in which case the main script must create a results.out file containing a single line with as many space separated numbers as QoI) or the user may provide a Python script that also performs the postprocessing.
+The user has the option when using the OpenSees SIM application to provide no post-process script (in which case the main script must create a results.out file containing a single line with as many space-separated numbers as QoI) or the user may provide a Python script that also performs the postprocessing.
 An example of a postprocessing Python script is FramePost.py.
 The Python script at present only responds to nodal displacements.

-The steps are the same as the previous example, with exception of step 4 defining the EDP.
+The steps are the same as the previous example, with the exception of step 4 defining the EDP.

 ../../../../../_images/9story-EDP-USER.png